jack-white9/jack-white9/README.md

   <img align="left" alt="Jack's LinkedIn" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg">
 </a>

-<p>I'm an aspiring full-stack web developer, but I'm still learning!
+<p>I'm an aspiring data scientist, but I'm still learning!
 There will be more to see here later.</p>